bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/augmentations.md

 Augmentations is through [Factions](factions.md).
 After joining a [Faction](factions.md) and earning enough [Reputation](reputation.md) in it, you will be able to purchase its Augmentations.
 Different [Factions](factions.md) offer different Augmentations.
 Augmentations must be purchased in order to be installed, and they are fairly expensive.
-They also require [Reputation](reputation.md) from a [Factions](factions.md) before they will let you purchase their Augmentations.
+They also require [Reputation](reputation.md) with a [Faction](factions.md) before they will let you purchase their Augmentations.

 ## Installing Augmentations